X

 • 1978

-• Duration Club School, a preschool for "mentally challenged children" merged with Children's School, creating the first inclusive preschool in Memphis
+• Duration Club School, a preschool that merged with the Children's School, creating the first inclusive preschool in Memphis

 • 1986